 The Growth and Infrastructure team may provide co-ordination across teams where necessary.

 Matters likely to be discussed within the PPA process include the need for and extent of on-site and off-site facilities and infrastructure to support county council services, the assessment of highways and sustainable transport matters, masterplanning infrastructure effectively into the development, and appropriate planning obligations and heads of terms.
 Those matters where agreement is reached will be documented and will be used to inform later stages of the planning process.
 An initial scoping meeting should be the first stage of this process, which allows the parties to set out their concerns and draw attention to those workstreams that will need to be resourced.
 PPAs are usually agreed for a six-month period and there is a charge attached to this service.
-HCC charges £100 per hour, plus VAT.
+HCC charges £105 per hour, plus VAT for officer time and would look to secure a higher fee when having to utilise consultancy support during PPAs.
 Fees are expected to be paid prior to commencement of the PPA.

 As part of the 6 months process, an executive meeting should be held monthly, to allow progress to be reported and documented.
 Invoices will be produced every 3 months; at which point the agreement will be continued or renewed if appropriate to do so.
 For example, the process may have taken longer than 6 months and require an extension or the council might consider insufficient progress is be being made and that there is little benefit to continuing. .
 The county council reserve the right to exit the agreement at this point.
 For confirmation, the county council would not collect payment for work that it has not undertaken.